kingsmanrip/fasterInvoice/README.md

 ```

 The application uses a trusted SSL certificate from Let's Encrypt, ensuring secure access without browser warnings.
 The certificate is configured to automatically renew before expiration (current expiration: June 6, 2025).

+### Authentication

+The application implements a secure authentication system with the following features:

+- **Login Page**: A user-friendly login interface with a paint-related logo
+- **Protected Routes**: All application routes are protected and require authentication
+- **JWT Authentication**: Secure token-based authentication using JSON Web Tokens
+- **Authorized Users**: Access is restricted to specific users (Patricia, Mauricio, and Javier)
+- **Logout Functionality**: Users can securely log out from the application

 ### Deployment Process